chrisqqq123/FA-Dist-EfficientNet/README.md

 Fisrt, train EfficientNet-B3 with default parameters and save the model with the highest test accuracy.
 Usually the model can achieve test accuracy above 79%.
 Next, retrain the EfficientNet-B3 with the refined labels of the saved model.
 After the second training of EfficientNet-B3, it can achieve accuracy above 80%.
-Then train EfficientNet-B0 with the refined labels of EfficientNet-B3, and finally train EfficientNet-ex with the refined labels of EfficientNet-B0.
+Then train EfficientNet-B0 with the refined labels of EfficientNet-B3.

-We also test on a even smaller network named EfficientNet-exx with the refined labels of EfficientNet-B0.
-We trained several EfficientNet-exx models and the best model achieved test accuracy above 80%.
+The FA loss is already included during the training, you may need to comment it if a orginal training process is needed.

 Some basic settings:
 batch size: 128, number of epochs: 70, learning rate: (1-25: 0.07, 26-50: 0.007, 51-65: 0.0007, 66-70: 0.00007), GPU: two GTX 1080 Ti GPUs.